Getting a birth, marriage or death certificate in Ireland

 Where to apply

-The General Register Office maintains a family research facility in Dublin, where you can search the indexes to the registers and purchase photocopies of records.
+The General Register Office has a family research facility in the GRO Research Room at Werburgh Street, Dublin 2, where you can search the indexes to the registers and buy photocopies of records.

 If you want to order certified copies of entries, you can do so from the General Register Office in Roscommon (see contact details below).